roman-milk/roman-milk.github.io/hooked-on-black-bareback.md

  She feels it swell and touch her cervix.
 She starts stroking on it.
 She strokes and grinds it on he clit.
 She feels her orgasm coming on.
 She speeds up, humping him faster and faster.

  "Cum in me again, baby.
 Give me more.
 More hot black cum."
-Report_Story #2